If we determine suicide or concerning or harmful sexual behaviour, we must create a person characteristic to record this.

 When support and assistance is appropriate

-A social worker conducts an assessment to consider the risk of harm to a tamaiti or rangatahi.
+Social workers use models, tools and resources to build and deepen their understanding of the risk of harm to a tamaiti or rangatahi.

 Conducting an assessment